edwardoughton/cdcam/docs/getting-started.rst

         'channel_bandwidth_700': '10'
     }

-For each time period, the decide_interventions function will return three items including:
+For each time period, :func:`~cdcam.interventions.decide_interventions` will return three items
+including:

 - a list of built interventions
 - the remaining budget